surbhisonkiya/introsde-2017-assignment-2-client/README.md

 *********************************************************************************************************************************

-Project:
+# Project:

-Code:

-Implements XML and JSON
+The project provides the implementation of the system for the Univeristy to understand the preferences of their students, that can help them register students and their preferred activities.
+The system is capable of storing firstname, lastname, birthdate of the students and name, description, type of activity, place, start date/time about the activity preferred by the student.
+The University can add, read, modify and delete the information via Web (REST Services).
+Additionally, the results are saved in a database.

+About the code:

+The system supports the output of the application in XML and JSON.

-For each of of requests mentioned below, you have to send the request first with the Accept and Content-type (for POST/PUT requests) headers both set to Application/XML and then both set to Application/JSON.
-After getting the response, print the output in the console.
+For each of the requests mentioned below, send the request first with the Accept and Content-type (for POST/PUT requests) headers both set to Application/XML and then both set to Application/JSON.
+After receiving the response, the output is printed in the console.

-Tasks:
+Below are the list of tasks that are implemented:

 1) Print URL of the server you are calling (the server should be deployed on Heroku.
 It should be a URL of your partner student or of your own server if you work alone.